-To order Not Exactly As Planned, click here
+To purchase Not Exactly As Planned online: http://demeterpress.org/notexactlyasplanned.html

-Not Exactly As Planned chronicles my arrival in Toronto in 1970 from the US after political upheaval and sexual violence in Washington, D.C. casts me on an unexpected journey north in search of safe haven.
-I live a counterculture life in communes in Toronto’s American ex-pat community, eventually moving into the city’s mainstream.
+Not Exactly As Planned chronicles Linda Rosenbaum’s arrival in Toronto in 1970 from the US after political upheaval and sexual violence in Washington, D.C. casts her on an unexpected journey north in search of safe haven.
+She lives a counterculture life in communes in Toronto’s American ex-pat community, eventually moving into the city’s mainstream.
 A move to Toronto Island, marriage, and parenthood through two unorthodox adoption processes finally bring a sense of safety and belonging.

-Life takes a major turn when our son, adopted-at-birth, is diagnosed with irreversible brain damage from fetal alcohol syndrome when he is six.
-I am determined to change Michael’s prognosis, illustrating the expectations that those raised on the activism of the 1960s brought to our lives and families.
-I no longer fight for other people’s sons — picketing for civil rights or demonstrating to bring soldiers home from Vietnam.
-I have to fight for my own son.
+Life takes a major turn when Linda’s son, adopted-at-birth, is diagnosed with irreversible brain damage from fetal alcohol syndrome when he is six.
+She was determined to change Michael’s prognosis, illustrating the expectations that those raised on the activism of the 1960s brought to their lives and families.
+She no longer fights for other people’s sons — picketing for civil rights or demonstrating to bring soldiers home from Vietnam.
+She has to fight for her own son.

-According to statistics at the time, fetal alcohol syndrome (FAS) was a sentence for failure: he'd drop out of school; he'd be incapable of holding a job; he'd live on welfare, on the street or worse.
+According to statistics at the time, fetal alcohol syndrome (FAS) was a sentence to failure in his life: he'd drop out of school; he'd be incapable of holding a job; he'd live on welfare, on the street or worse.
 The brain damage, they said, was irreversible.

-With love, devotion, hope and all the medical knowledge I could accumulate, I set out to change the predicted course of events.
-Though truth of the old Yiddish saying “Man plans, God laughs” was testing me, I was determined to have the last laugh.
-I confront the sexual violence in my youth; raise my children Jewish even as they share their father’s last name of Christmas; fight to save the iconoclastic Toronto Island community from developers’ bulldozers; and resolve to live with as much joy as I can while struggling to beat Michael's odds.
+With love, devotion, hope and all the medical knowledge she could accumulate, Rosenbaum sets out to change the predicted course of events.
+Though truth of the old Yiddish saying “Man plans, God laughs” was testing her, she is determined to have the last laugh.
+She confronts the sexual violence in her youth; raises her children Jewish even as they share their father’s last name of Christmas; fights to save the iconoclastic Toronto Island community from developers’ bulldozers; and resolves to live with as much joy as she can while struggling to beat Michael's odds.

-With compassion and humour, Not Exactly As Planned weaves the disparate threads of my life into a story of acceptance at once achingly unique yet universal to all parents.
+With compassion and humour, Not Exactly As Planned weaves the disparate threads of Rosenbaum's life into a story of acceptance, at once achingly unique yet universal to all parents.
 Not Exactly As Planned is a provocative story about hope, loss and acceptance.